Kikoman90/RT/README.md

 * Change the radius/angle of the selected object
 * Change the maximum number of reflections
 * Rotate textures
-* Change the anti-aliasing
+* Increase/decrease anti-aliasing
-* Mode speed
+* Increase processing speed (may reduce quality)

 ## Install & launch